 "ISOFIX top tether hook" means an ISOFIX top tether connector typically used to attach an ISOFIX top tether strap to an ISOFIX top tether anchorage as defined in figure 3 of Regulation No. 14.

-"ISOFIX top tether attachment" is a device to secure the ISOFIX top tether strap to the ISOFIX Child Restraint System.
+"ISOFIX top tether attachment" is a device to secure the ISOFIX top tether strap to the ISOFIX Enhanced Child Restraint System.

 "Tension relieving device"